 When it comes to Pinterest Tailwind features quite frequently but in all honesty, it’s something I only recently tried.
 I signed up for month’s free trial a couple of weeks ago to see what the fuss is all about.
 After tinkering with it for a while I soon lost interest.
 However, It’s great for scheduling your blog pins for the week but in all fairness, I’m on Pinterest A LOT and I’m managing to grow my board views without the help of Tailwind.

 So, that’s literally all I’ve been doing, but like anything in life, if you want something to work, you need to put the effort in.
 It’s that simple.
 I’ve yet to reach the dizzy heights of those with millions of monthly board views but I’ll get there!

 Are you new to Pinterest?
-If not, do share your own tips – I’d love to know how you use it for your blog.
+If not, do share your own tips on how you increase blog views using Pinterest.
+I’d love to know how you use it for your blog.
 Read about my Social Media loves and loathes.